thepeopleseason/995callister/README.md

 * There's another outlet in the bottom-most storage area in the large cabinet to the right of the desk.

-* In that same cabinet, top shelf, you'll find a set of drawer pulls, the outlet cover for the outlet behind the drawer (which does not fit any longer), and a bottle of lacquer paint for the built-ins.
+* In that same cabinet, top shelf, you'll find a set of drawer pulls and the outlet cover for the outlet behind the drawer (which does not fit any longer).
+Note: this previously indicated that there was a bottle of lacquer paint in the cabinet, but Laura threw it out because it looked, "like old nail polish, even after I shook it."

 * In the basement, in addition to separate electrical outlets in the left-most and right-most cabinets, there is another behind the middle